Komi language: Grammar

 Komi has 17 cases, with a rich inventory of locative cases.
 Like other Uralic languages, Komi has no gender.
 Verbs agree with subjects in person and number (sg/pl).
 Negation is expressed with an auxiliary verb, which is inflected for person, number and tense.

 Komi is an agglutinative language and adheres to a subject–object–verb order.
+Most modern texts, however, possess a subject-verb-object word order, due to heavy Russian language influence and the resulting calques.